LiveReload Setup

 Traefik Additional HTTPS Port

 When it’s done you have to configure this additional port on the PHP container as well.
-Add the following line to the project’s .env file:
+Also, make sure to enable adding the required headers by Traefik.

 And restart the environment.